Arci/warehouse/NOTES.md

 To avoid maintaining the state of the application just in memory after the initial load of the articles and the products, I've decided to update the `inventory.json` file whenever a product is sold.

-## Query available products
+## Interact with the system

-System will be queried via REST APIs, for listing available products I've created the following one:
+System will be queried via REST APIs

+# APIs

+## List available products

 ```
 GET http://localhost:8081/warehouse/products/available